Session 1: The Basic Goal and Ways to Attainment

 The thing that every one of us is looking for in this world is exactly the same thing.
 And what is it that we’re all looking for?
 Happiness with no sorrow.
 A continuous happiness with no taint whatsoever of sorrow.
-All right, this being the goal, why is it the goal?
+All right, this being the goal, why is this the goal?
 The reason why this is the goal is because unlimited happiness is our very basic nature.
-This is the real natural state, before we encumber it with limitations.
+This is the real natural state before we encumber it with limitations.

-Now, the only real purpose of being here on Earth is to learn, or to remember, our original natural state of no limitation.
+Now, the only real purpose of being here on Earth is to learn, or to remember our original natural state of no limitation.
 Once we are led to seeing that this is our natural state, then we proceed to let go of all the limitations.
-The prime number-one limitation is: “I am an individual separate from the All.”
+The prime number-one limitation is: “I am an individual separate from the all.”
 Eliminate that and you eliminate all trouble, all limitation, all sickness, all poverty.
-Saying that on the opposite side is saying: “Let go and let God.
-It is not I but the Father who worketh through me.”
+Saying that on the opposite side is saying: “Let go and let God.”
+“It is not I, but the Father who worketh through me.”
 We must let go of the ego-sense and just allow our natural Being just to be, and then everything falls perfectly into line.

-Now, this is all very, very simple.
-If you want complexity you’ll never see simplicity.
+Now, this is all very, very simple—if you want complexity you’ll never see simplicity.
 But this must first be accepted.
 Once this is accepted as the overall way, we do not find it easy to accomplish it.
 We don’t find it easy because of past habits that have been established over thousands and thousands of years.
-And for some silly reason we like these past habits of trouble and so we continue them.
+And for some silly reason we like these past habits of trouble, and so we continue them.
 We do it in a manner that we refuse to look at.
 We call it unconscious behavior—unconscious or subconscious.
 And we go on and on and on repeating all this behavior of limitation automatically, calling it unconscious.
 Now the unconscious mind is only that part of the mind that we refuse to look at.
 When our desire is strong enough we will dig up this unconscious habit and begin to let go of it.

-There is no growing into the natural Being that we are.
-That Being is perfect here and now.
+There is no growing into the natural being that we are: that being is perfect here and now.
 There is only letting go of concepts to the contrary that we have troubles, we have limitations.
-Anyone who says, “I have trouble,” it’s just in their mind—that’s the only place where it is, because you can’t see anything anywhere else but in your mind.
+Anyone who says, “I have trouble,” it’s just in their mind.
+That’s the only place where it is, because you can’t see anything anywhere else but in your mind.
 Whatever you look at, whatever you hear, whatever you sense is through your mind—that’s where everything is.
 Change your mind and everything out there changes.
 Change your thinking and you change the world for you.

-All right, if you understand it intellectually and you are not able to use it, it’s because you’re not looking at yourself honestly, truthfully, with deep desire to see your Self, in the process of which you have set up as the unconscious mind all the things you don’t want to look at.
+All right, if you understand it intellectually and you are not able to use it, it’s because you’re not looking at your self honestly, truthfully, with deep desire to see your self.
+You have set up as the unconscious mind all the things you don’t want to look at.
 However, it’s not necessary to dig into this unconscious mind.* In fact it’s much better to try to quiet the mind.
 When we’re able to get the mind totally quiet, what’s left over is the infinite Self.
 Every thought is a thing of limitation.
-Therefore, when we quiet the mind, this infinite Being that we are becomes self-obvious to us.
+Therefore, when we quiet the mind, this infinite being that we are becomes self-obvious to us.
 We see it.
 We recognize that we never were that mind, that body, and from that moment on, the mind and body have no influence on us; it just goes its way.
-It just keeps floating through life in sort of a hazy dream that has no effect on us.
+It just keeps floating through life in sort of a hazy dream that has no effect upon us.

-So the very best method of all methods is to quiet the mind, to seek the Being that you are, to pose the question: “Who am I?”
-And if other thoughts come in, ask, “To whom are these thoughts?”
-And the answer is, “To me.”
+So, the very best method of all methods is to quiet the mind, to seek the being that you are, to pose the question: “Who am I?”
+And if other thoughts come in, ask, “Who is listening to these thoughts?”
+And the answer is, “I am.”
 “Well, who am I?” and you’re back on the track.
 “Who am I?” is the final question that everyone answers, so why not begin with the final question?
 All methods get to be the same as we move toward the top.
 We simply quiet the mind, eliminate thoughts, get the mind quieter, until the mind gets totally quiet.
 What’s left over is our glorious, infinite Self.

 If you can, all good, all wonderful.
 But there are very few of us who are capable of using this method of just holding onto “Who am I?” and rejecting all other thoughts that come in.
 We have gotten ourselves so involved with thoughts that we cannot let go of them and therefore we need other methods, other aids. . . .
 So if we cannot use the self-inquiry, “Who am I?” we use the one that suits us best.
 The path that we like now is the very path that we have been on formerly in prior lives.
 The path that is best for you is the one that you like best.
-Now each path includes all the other paths—-the only difference is the emphasis.
-Each path leads to the quieting enough of the mind so that we may see the infinite Being that we are.
+Now each path includes all the other paths—the only difference is the emphasis.
+Each path leads to the quieting of the mind so that we may see the infinite being that we are.

 There are two ways of growing.
 One is eliminating the negative.
 Going into the mind, seeing the cause of the problem, which originates in a thought some time in the past, or many thoughts, and when we see this thought, when we bring it up into the consciousness, we naturally let go of it.
 We see how silly it is to hold it, and we correct that behavior.
-However, the better way is to quiet the mind and to see who and what you are: “I am what I am,” “I am He.”
+However, the better way is to quiet the mind and to see who and what you are: “I am what I am.”
+“I am He.”

 It is good to discover that everything happening is caused by our thinking; everything that happens to us is created in our own thought.
-It’s a stepping stone toward realizing that we are the creators.
-First you discover that you created your trouble, then you discover that you can create good things, then you discover that you can create anything you desire.
+It’s a stepping-stone toward realizing that we are the creators.
+First you discover that you created your trouble.
+Then you discover that you can create good things.
+Then you discover that you can create anything you desire.

 So we start by becoming masters over matter, then we become masters over mind, and then we become masters.

 So if there are any problems that remain, they only remain because you are holding onto them.
-The moment you let go of them, they are gone!
+The moment you let go of them they are gone!
 If you tell me that isn’t so for you, that isn’t true.
-The truth is you’re still holding on to it, telling me that it doesn’t work.
+The truth is you’re still holding on to the problem, telling me that it doesn’t work.
 Now, trying to get rid of a problem is holding on to it.
 Anything we try to get rid of we are holding in mind and therefore sustaining that problem.
 So the only way to correct a problem is to let go of it.
-See not the problem: see only what you want.
+See not the problem—see only what you want.
 If you would only from this moment on see what you want, that is all that you would get—what you want.
 But you hold in mind the things you do not want, very strongly.
 You struggle to eliminate the things you don’t want, thereby sustaining them.

 This subject cannot be learned intellectually, it cannot be learned through the mind because it’s perceived just behind the mind.
 We can use the mind to gradually undo the limitations enough so that we can get behind the mind by getting it quieter.
 If it were possible to get this subject through the mind intellectually, all we would need to do is to read the books on it and we would have it.
 But it doesn’t work that way.
 We have to very concentratedly dwell upon our Self that is just behind the mind.
 Turn the mind back upon the mind to discover what the mind is, and then go beyond the mind to the Self.
 So to get this subject, each one must experience it, realize it, make it real by going to the place just behind the mind and perceiving it there.

 Now the very highest state is simply Beingness, and if we could only be, just be, we could see our Infinity.
 We would see that there are no limitations.
 We would see that we are the All.
 We would be in a perfectly satiated, permanent, changeless state.
-And it is not a nothingness, it is not a boredom, it is an allness, an everythingness, a total satiation that is eternal.
+And it is not a nothingness, it is not a boredom, it is an all-ness, an everything-ness, a total satiation that is eternal.
 You will never, never lose your individuality.
-The word “I” as you use it to mean your individuality will never ever leave you: it expands.
+The word “I” as you use it to mean your individuality will never ever leave you—it expands.
 What happens as you re-remember what you are is that you’ll begin to see that others are you, that you are me, that you are now and always have been gloriously Infinite.

 Look at your mind.
 That in itself is a good practice.
 It puts you apart from it.
 You are looking at it.
 Watch your thoughts.
 It’s a wonderful practice.
-If you examine thoroughly the mind, you will discover that it isn’t, it’s an illusion.
+If you examine thoroughly the mind, you will discover that it isn’t: it’s an illusion.
 Let it go it’s way, just watch the mind.
 The ultimate witness is the Self.
 It’s a tremendous thing to watch the mind.
 Not only does it quiet it, it makes the mind not you.
 If you trace the source of the mind, you find it is nothingness.
 This whole world is a dream, illusion, which means that it isn’t.